 Depending on the South-south group that assured Buhari that “this time around there would be no secession”, he should also remember that some Igbo are part of South-south.

-All Ndi-Igbo need is to convince their kith and kin in Rivers state to be part of the independence struggle, and thus, we will have access to the sea, and air space.
+All Ndi-Igbo needs is to convince their kith and kin in Rivers state to be part of the independence struggle, and thus, we will have access to the sea and air space.

 Even if the Igbo of South-south refuse to join the independence struggle, and Igbo exit Nigeria to become "a dot in a circle", it will not be for long.

-Like Chief Awolowo clearly stated during the Biafran war that if Igbo are allowed to go that Yoruba will also go.
+As Chief Awolowo clearly stated during the Biafran war if Igbo are allowed to go the Yoruba will also go.
 That threat is more potent today.

 Instead of rhetoric and propaganda, Ndi-Igbo should be negotiating with their neighbours.
 Anything can happen before 2023, we must be prepared to grab our chances.